nopnop2002/esp-idf-sx126x/README.md

 I don't have a SX126X other than Ra-01S / Ra-01SH.
 Therefore, I don't know the settings of SX126X other than Ra-01S / Ra-01SH.

-# About LLCC68
+# About Ra-01SC
-LLCC68 is used for Ra-01SC.
+Ra-01SC uses LLCC68.
-LLCC68 is compatible with SX126X.
+Ra-01SC is compatible with Ra-01S.
 However, there are the following restrictions:
 - BW is either 125KHz, 250KHz or 500Khz.
 - When BW is 125KHz, SF is in the range of 5-9.
 - When BW is 250KHz, SF is in the range of 5-10.
 - When BW is 500KHz, SF is in the range of 5-11.
+__When using LLCC68 other than Ra-01SC, it is necessary to set the options appropriately based on the datasheet.__

 ![ra01sc](https://user-images.githubusercontent.com/6020549/169180199-12a88938-1d6d-43c7-836d-f3c2081ac10d.JPG)